-1. Verified Clinical Trials participates in Privacy Shield and has self-certified to theprivacy principles.
+- Verified Clinical Trials participates in Privacy Shield and has self-certified to the privacy principles.
 VCT is committed to ensuring that all personal data received from the EU is subject to compliance with the Privacy Principles which may be accessed through the following link: (https://www.privacyshield.gov/EU-US-Framework)

-3. What entities and subsidiaries will also have access to this information?
-Only the study centre and VCT personnel will be able to view your information in the database.
-VCT employees in the United States will have access to all your study information from all participating sites to make sure your enrolment information is correct and up to date.
+- What entities and subsidiaries will also have access to this information?
+Only the study centre, VCT personnel, and system administrators from Langate Technologies will be able to view your information in the database.
+VCT employees in the United States will have access to all your study information from all participating sites to make sure your enrolment information is correct and up to date. .
+System administrators may have access to view data using the VCT system during troubleshooting activities.
+These system administrators are trained in, and must follow, the VCT Privacy Shield Policy.
 Site users enter the information provided by you which is immediately processed by the system to create a de-identified unique identifier code (UIC).
-This means that by looking at the code you would not be able to tell what the person’s name is or their private information.
-All other information is encrypted in the VCT database and password protected.
+This means that by looking at the code you would not be able to tell what the person’s name is or their private information All other information is encrypted in the VCT database and password protected.

-5. How can I contact VCT with any inquiries or complaints?
+- How can I contact VCT with any inquiries or complaints?
 Are there any entities in the EU that can respond to such inquiries or complaints?
-You may inquire about your personal information in the database at any point in time by contacting Verified Clinical Trials at 1-888 960-3099, in writing at Verified Clinical Trials, 1305 Franklin Avenue, #150, Garden City, NY 11530, USA, or via email at info@VerifiedClinicalTrials.com.
+You may inquire about your personal information in the database at any point in time by contacting Verified Clinical Trials at 1-516-998-7499, or toll-free at 888-960-3099, in writing at Verified Clinical Trials, 1305 Franklin Avenue, #150, Garden City, NY 11530, USA, or via email at info@VerifiedClinicalTrials.com.
 If you are concerned that the information in the Database about your participation in clinical research studies is not accurate, you can contact VCT at any time as directed above.
 You will be required to confirm your identity.
 VCT does not currently maintain any offices in the EU; all inquiries and complaints must be sent to VCT as directed above.